FILTER Function – Master Excels Array Tools!

 1. Case Insensitivity

-The Excel FILTER formula in its standard form is case insensitive.
+The Excel FILTER formula in its standard form is case-insensitive.
 It will therefore not differentiate between lowercase and uppercase characters.
 See below.

 Excel filters out values without differentiating between lower and uppercase characters

-As can be seen above, Excel filters out cellphone models irrespective of the case of characters.
 However, what if you only want to filter out the cellphone model that has a capital ‘A’ to its name i.e. ‘A51’ only and not ‘a51’?

 This can be done using the EXACT function as follows.